Cambridge Mutual Fire Insurance Company

-We maintain physical, electronic and procedural safeguards that comply with state and federal regulations to guard the personal information in our records.
-We also limit employee access to personally identifiable information to those with a business reason for knowing such information.
-Employees are required to know and comply with our privacy and confidentiality rules and we take measures to enforce employee privacy responsibilities.
+We maintain physical, electronic, and procedural safeguards that comply with state and federal regulations to guard the personal information in our records.
+We also limit employee access to personal information to those with a business reason for knowing such information.
+Employees are required to know and comply with our privacy and confidentiality rules, and we take measures to enforce employee privacy responsibilities.

-We do not disclose any non-public personal information about our applicants, customers or former customers to anyone except as permitted or required by law.
+We do not disclose personal information about our applicants, customers, or former customers to anyone except as permitted or required by law.
 We make no disclosures of personal information to other companies for their direct marketing activities; for example, we will not sell customer names to catalog companies.

-We obtain most of our personal information directly from applicants and customers, directly or through independent insurance agents, on application or other forms, by phone, mail, via online submissions, or in person.
-Such information may include identifying and biographical information, e.g., social security number; driver’s license number; information about employment status and history; marital status; residency and home ownership; insurance coverage, premium, and claim history; and investigative information related to claims such as witness statements and police reports.
+We obtain most of our personal information from applicants and customers, directly or through independent insurance agents, on application or other forms, by phone, by mail, via online submissions, or in person.
+Such information may include identifying and biographical information—for example, Social Security number; driver’s license number; information about employment status and history; marital status; residency and home ownership; and insurance coverage, premium, and claim history—and investigative information related to claims, such as witness statements and police reports.
 We may also use information about customers from their other transactions with us and our independent insurance agents.

 Depending on the nature of an insurance transaction, we may need additional information about an applicant or a customer.
-As an example, for Personal Umbrella Coverage, we may need information from motor vehicle records; for property coverages, we may send someone to inspect the property and verify information about its value and condition.
-A photo of any property to be insured might be taken.
+As an example, for personal umbrella coverage, we may need information from motor vehicle records; for property coverages, we may send someone to inspect the property and verify information about its value and condition.
+A photograph of any property to be insured might be taken.
 We may review claim and loss histories, such as insurance claims information and other loss information reports, and we may also obtain financial information to adjust some claims.

 We collect and use personal information for business purposes in connection with our insurance relationship with our customers and prospective customers.
-These business purposes include evaluating applications for our insurance products or services, administering our products or services, responding to claims for coverage and benefits, and processing other transactions requested by our customers.
-We review such personal information in acting on applications for insurance coverage and in determining premium rates, issuing and servicing insurance policies and settling claims.
+These business purposes include evaluating applications for our insurance products and services, administering our products and services, responding to claims for coverage and benefits, and processing other transactions requested by our customers.
+We review such personal information in acting on applications for insurance coverage and in determining premium rates, issuing and servicing insurance policies, and settling claims.

-If coverage is declined or the charge for coverage is increased because of information contained in a consumer report we obtained, we will inform the applicant as required by state law and the federal Fair Credit Reporting Act.
-We also will give the applicant the name and address of the consumer reporting agency making the report.
+If coverage is declined or the charge for coverage is increased because of information contained in a consumer report we obtain, we will inform the applicant or customer as required by state law and the federal Fair Credit Reporting Act.
+We also will give the applicant or customer the name and address of the consumer reporting agency making the report.

 We will disclose personal information to others only when it is necessary to conduct our business or is required by law.
 We may disclose all information we collect, as described above, to the following types of third parties for the following purposes:

-To exercise the right to access described above, a customer must submit a written inquiry to our Chief Information Security Officer at the contact address provided below.
-Such inquiry must state the customer’s name, address, date of birth, type of policy held or applied for, and the number(s) of all policies issued by us to the customer.
-The inquiry must also provide a copy of personal identification of the customer, such as a driver’s license, as well as a reasonable description of the information to which the customer wishes to have access.
+To exercise the right to access described above, a written inquiry must be submitted to our Chief Privacy Officer at the contact address provided below.
+Such inquiry must state the requesting individual’s name, address, and date of birth; the type of policy held or applied for; and the number(s) of all policies issued by us to the individual.
+The inquiry must also provide a copy of personal identification of the individual, such as a driver’s license, as well as a reasonable description of the information to which the individual wishes to have access.

-If such information is in our possession and is reasonably locatable, retrievable and available, we will, within thirty days of our receipt of the customer’s request, inform the customer in writing of the nature and substance of such information and, upon the customer’s request, will send him or her a copy of such information.
-In addition, we will disclose to the customer the identity, if recorded, of persons to whom we have disclosed the customer’s personal information within two (2) years prior to the customer's request or, if such identity is not recorded, the names of organizations and persons to whom we normally disclose such information.
-We will also inform the customer of the name and address of any consumer credit reporting agency that prepared a report about the customer so that he or she may contact the agency for a copy of that report.
+If such information is in our possession and is reasonably locatable, retrievable, and available, we will, within thirty days of our receipt of the request, inform the individual in writing of the nature and substance of such information and will, upon request, send the individual a copy of such information.
+In addition, we will disclose to the individual the identity, if recorded, of persons to whom we have disclosed the individual’s personal information within two (2) years prior to the request or, if such identity is not recorded, the names of organizations and persons to whom we normally disclose such information.
+We will also inform the individual of the name and address of any consumer credit reporting agency that prepared a report about the individual so that the individual may contact the agency for a copy of that report.

-If, after reviewing such information, a customer notifies us that any of it is incorrect and should be corrected, amended or deleted, we will consider the request and within thirty business days either change our files, or inform the customer that we did not change our files, and the reason for that determination.
-If we do not make changes, the customer will have the right to insert in our file a concise statement containing what he/she believes to be the correct, relevant or fair information and explaining why he/she believes the information on file to be improper.
-We will notify persons designated by the customer to whom we have previously disclosed the information of the change or the customer’s statement.
-Subsequent disclosures we make also will include the customer’s statement.
+If, after reviewing such information, the individual notifies us that any of it is incorrect and should be corrected, amended, or deleted, we will consider the request and within thirty business days either change our files or inform the individual that we did not change our files and provide the reason for that determination.
+If we do not make changes, the individual will have the right to insert in our file a concise statement containing what the individual believes to be the correct, relevant, or fair information and explaining why the individual believes the information on file to be improper.
+We will notify persons designated by the individual to whom we have previously disclosed the information of the change or the individual’s statement.
+Subsequent disclosures we make also will include the individual’s statement.

 We may be contacted in writing at: